jamesob/txture/README.md

 robust plug-in architecture.
 A great plug-in architecture will allow you to

   1. easily extend txture to accommodate your likes, and
-  2. allow you to easily distribute your plug-in to others.
+  2. allow you to distribute your plug-in to others without too much cursing.

 These two consequences will facilitate txture's longevity and adaptivity.